-Emitting publicly listed shares instead of diluting ownership by a series A financing round sounds like a very tempting way for founders to get going at early stages: Instead of having to “prove” their company’s worth to notoriously sceptical VCs and angels they would simply have to pimp their equity story and promise things that need not come to fruition. … Read More
+Emitting publicly listed shares instead of diluting ownership by a series A financing round sounds like a very tempting way for founders to get going at early stages: Instead of having to “prove” their company’s worth to notoriously skeptical VCs and angels, they would simply have to pimp their equity story and promise things that need not come to fruition. … Read More

 Prognostic Fallacies

 My most recent blog post dealt with fake problems (and corresponding fake solutions).
-Today I want to direct my “spot light” (kindly notice a dose of self-irony here) at fake reasoning and fake explanations.
-In today’s newsletter “Pioneers’ Breakfast” by the excellent German special interest magazine t3n the reader is invited to read an article on the allegedly inexorable surge … Read More
+Today I want to direct my “spotlight” (kindly notice a dose of self-irony here) at fake reasoning and fake explanations.
+In today’s newsletter “Pioneers’ Breakfast” by the excellent German special interest magazine t3n the reader is invited to read an article on the allegedly inexorable surge of … Read More

 My post on Monday raised the contention that many pitch decks invent or magnify problems in order to make their “solutions” appear more impressive.
-I also stated this was an issue particularly pertaining to Germany and less so to start-ups in America, China, France or UK.
-My third claim was that over there, investors operate on more solid empirical foundations … Read More
+I also stated this was an issue particularly pertaining to Germany and less so to start-ups in America, China, France, or the UK.
+My third claim was that over there, investors operate on more solid empirical … Read More

 Think Before You Pivot

 Today I just want to quote a recent post by @andrewchen from @a16z which I really liked.
 It’s from an interview Andrew gave to @AdamRisman from Intercom an (ex) start-up I also truly like.
 The podcast can be listened to here: https://blog.intercom.com/andrew-chen-on-growth.
-The pivoting-passage I want to quote goes like this: “Adam: You’ve consulted with a lot of growth teams; … Read More
+The pivoting passage I want to quote goes like this: “Adam: You’ve consulted with a lot of growth … Read More

 Problems & Solutions: Footnotes on German and American Pitch Decks

-The way how start-ups are generally supposed to pitch is to present to investors an industry’s problem to which they can provide an, ideally unrivalled, sound and singular solution.
-There is hardly a deck which does not follow this rhetoric.
+The way start-ups are generally supposed to pitch is to present to investors an industry’s problem to which they can provide an, ideally unrivaled, sound, and singular solution.
+There is hardly a deck that does not follow this rhetoric.
 And for good reason so.
-What is problematic though is that, in continental Europe, or, to be more precise, in … Read More
+What is problematic though is that, in continental Europe, or, to be more precise, in Germany … Read More

 “AR/VR Shows Signs of Advancement – and New Worries”